ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/translations.md

         - Yes!
 Please translate this!
         - Thanks for your interest, but the internal team or a volunteer is currently working on this document.
 You will be added as a reviewer before it goes live.

-SSome translation contributions participate in Slack channels.
+Some translation contributions participate in Slack channels.
 We encourage you to join and introduce yourself!
 Join the [AMP Slack Channel here](https://docs.google.com/forms/d/e/1FAIpQLSd83J2IZA6cdR6jPwABGsJE8YL4pkypAbKMGgUZZriU7Qu6Tg/viewform?fbzx=4406980310789882877).

 ### Creating localized files